-The overarching aims of my research are two folds: (1) to contribute to reduce social inequalities by investigating how individuals become members of a community and how these processes are intertwined with identity politics that result in social stratifications; (2) to identify and reduce structural barriers and ultimately inspire social and policy changes that will contribute to a more inclusive society where disadvantaged populations have equal opportunities and space to aspire and achieve, as well as to feel home.
-I take a broad approach to define and study social inequality and diversity, and comprehend this topic by conducting research on ethnic minorities and migrants, as well as in the field of healthcare with a focus on health equity.
-My work can be summarized in three overlapping research streams:
+The overarching aims of my research are twofold: (1) to help reduce social inequalities by investigating how individuals become members of a community and how these processes intersect with identity politics to create social stratification; and (2) to identify and dismantle structural barriers, ultimately inspiring social and policy changes that foster a more inclusive society where disadvantaged populations have equal opportunities to aspire, achieve, and feel at home.

 Stream #1: sociology and anthropology of migration